erinconeill/bank-failure-prediction/README.md

 ## Files
 The data used in this project includes:
-- 'institutions.csv': Data about financial institutions.
+- `institutions.csv`: Data about financial institutions.
-- 'banklist.csv': Data about failed banks.
+- `banklist.csv`: Data about failed banks.

 ## Dependencies
 - [matplotlib](https://matplotlib.org/)